-Assessment of water-level changes from other hydrologic units present in the WIPP vicinity (Table 2.16) is important for confirming the conceptual model of overall site hydrology.
+Assessment of water-level changes from other hydrologic units present in the WIPP vicinity (Table 2.17) is important for confirming the conceptual model of overall site hydrology.
 Water-level measurements for the Magenta Member of the Rustler Formation provide information about confinement of and connectivity to the underlying Culebra Member.

-For consistency with the time period chosen for reporting previous water levels, December 2010 was chosen as the time period for reporting water level data from other (non-Culebra) units.
-Water-level changes in the Magenta ranged from -33.35 to 8.28 m, with five wells experiencing water-level changes ≥ 0.61 m (2.0 ft).
+For consistency with the time period chosen for reporting previous water levels, August 2011 was chosen as the time period for reporting water level data from other (non-Culebra) units.
+Water-level changes in the Magenta ranged from -8.56 to 2.22 m, with five wells experiencing water-level changes ≥ 0.61 m (2.0 ft).
 Aside from recovery due to Scientific Advisor pumping and sampling activities, water levels in wells are largely stable.
-The water level in H-8a is 2.41 m lower than 2009 because the well is still slowly recovering from testing activities.
-The water level in H-10a is 33.35 m lower than 2009 due to bailing activities on March 16, 2010, which removed non-representative fresh water from the well casing.
-Water levels in H-14 and H-18 are 8.28 and 0.95 meters higher, respectively, because the wells have continued to slowly recover from Scientific Advisor pumping and sampling activities.
-The water level in H-15 rose 1.23 m since 2009, and has been rising steadily since the well was re-completed in 2008.
+The water levels in H-02b1 and H-04c are 8.56 and 0.71 meters lower than 2010 because the wells are recovering from water quality testing activities in early 2011.
+The water level in H-08c is 1.73 m higher than 2010 because the well is slowly recovering from pumping in 2010, approaching the pre-pumping water levels seen in 2008 and 2009.
+The water level in H-14 is 1.11 m higher than 2010 because the well is slowly recovering from pumping in 2009.
+The water level in H-15 rose 2.22 m since 2010, and has been rising steadily since the well was re-completed in 2008.

 The water level was stable in WQSP-6A.
-This well is completed to the middle of the Dewey Lake Formation (Table 2.16).
-Water levels in DOE-2 have recently become more stable, while water levels in CB-1 have continued to slowly rise (1.06 m in the last year).
-This rise occurred after swabbing activities at the well that were used to clean out foreign water and subsequently changed wellbore water densities significantly (Table 2.16).
+This well is completed to the middle of the Dewey Lake Formation (Table 2.17).
+Water levels in DOE-2 are stable, while water levels in CB-1 have continued to slowly rise (0.98 m in the last year).
+This rise has continued since 2008 swabbing activities cleaned out foreign water and subsequently changed wellbore water densities significantly (Table 2.17).